howdy-lucius/StarkMinds/README.md

 3.  `REACT_APP_EMAILJS_PUBLIC_KEY`

+In the EmailJS portal, you will need to create an email template with the parameters:

+1. `email` - the email address
+2. `message` - the email body
+3. `completed_puzzle` - gives a YES or NO based on if the user completed the logo puzzle

 ### Marquee

 The Grid section of the site features four marquees.
 Each marquee is a component that is populated with random facts from an array of sayings.